anhaidgroup/cloudlabeler/README.md

   + [Approach 2](#approach-2)
 * [User Manual](#user-manual)

 Notice that you can choose either "Installing on Local Machine" or "Deploying on AWS".
-You can choose first install cloud labeler on your local machine, make your own changes, create your docker image and deploy it on AWS.
+You can choose first build cloud labeler on your local machine, make some changes, create your docker image and deploy it on AWS.
 However, "Installing on Local Machine" is **not** a prerequisite of "Deploying on AWS".
 We will provide existing docker image for easy use when deploying cloud labeler on AWS.

 ## Installing on Local Machine